About Ethiopia

 Delving deeper into the history of Ethiopia, you’ll encounter the medieval Zagwe Dynasty, celebrated for its remarkable rock-hewn churches in Lalibela.
 These churches, carved directly into the rock, are a testament to Ethiopia’s architectural and spiritual heritage.
 The subsequent Solomonic Dynasty, which claimed descent from the biblical King Solomon and the Queen of Sheba, ruled Ethiopia for centuries, with Emperor Haile Selassie being its last reigning monarch.

-Understanding more about Ethiopia’s history also involves recognizing its successful resistance against colonization.
+Ethiopia was successful in having a resistance against colonization.
 The Battle of Adwa in 1896 stands out as a pivotal moment when Ethiopian forces defeated the Italian army, securing the country’s independence and becoming a symbol of resistance against imperialism.

 Ethiopia Religions